Tuttotorna/OMNIABASE/PHILOSOPHY.md

 The same is true for any phenomenon.

-Omniabase leaves the phenomenon intact, but refuses to stop at one privileged visible surface.
+OMNIABASE leaves the phenomenon intact, but refuses to stop at one privileged visible surface.

 ---

 ## 4. The microscope of structure

-Omniabase can be understood as a microscope of structure.
+OMNIABASE can be understood as a microscope of structure.

 A microscope does not falsify what is seen with the naked eye.
 It does not destroy the visible object.